Link to ALEA

 With the following link you can go to ALEA

-All study specific questions about the use of ALEA can be asked to the responsible trial manager or central data manager of the study (see section participating parties at each trial – visible after log in).
+All study specific questions about the use of ALEA can be asked to the responsible Global Clinical Project Manager (CPM) or central data manager of the study (see section participating parties at each trial – visible after log in).

 For remarks with regards to the build of the eCRF in general, or suggestions for improvement, please send these to email@example.com.

 If HOVON is a collaborator within a trial set up by another sponsor, the ALEA eCRF is most probably not used.
 Please find the link to the eCRF of the collaborator in the Trials section (at Main info).

 To get access to ALEA, please first fill out an account request form.
 The Global CPM of the study will notify you if the study is built in ALEA.
 If you did not receive any information with regards to the account creation from the Global CPM, please find a request form below.

 You can also use this form to update us with changes, for instance the adjustment of your email address or access to another hospital in your region

 Once your account is activated the system will send out a message to your email address automatically.

 As you are accustomed from us, each study has their own study specific CRF instructions.
 We have also general instructions on the use of ALEA.
 You can find these below.

 ALEA instructions for Cytogeneticists